JimvandeVen/functional-programming/README.md

 # functional-programming
 ## Introduction
 In this project I am working together with the Openbare Bibliotheek Amsterdam(OBA).
 I am using the oba [API](https://github.com/rijkvanzanten/node-oba-api) made by Rijk van Zanten.
-In the end I will be making an interactive datavisualization with the data provided by the API.
+In the end I will be making an interactive data visualization with the data provided by the API.
 I am meant to write the code in, as much as possible, functional programming.
 ## Exploring the API
-First I was looking at the API an what data is provided with several different querys.
+First I was looking at the API an what data is provided with several different queries.
 This was quite alot of data, to be honest.
-Too much to compress into a datavisualisation.
+Too much to compress into a data visualisation.
 So I had to narrow the search.
 I started looking at the different results that are returned for each book.
 Here are some examples:
 ```
 id
 detail-page